iMovR Olympus Adjustable-Height Stand Up Desk Review

 Custom Desk, Rapid Shipped

-The Olympus comes in four different widths: 42", 47", 59" and 71" - the last of which can be used as a full sit-stand-walk workstation, with the legs being spread far enough apart to allow for an office treadmill and full-sized office chair to be comfortably used side-by-side.
-Users can select from eleven standard colors of iMovR's exclusive 3D-laminated surfaces (more on that below), and a choice of black or silver powder coat paint on the base.
+The Olympus comes in four different widths: 42″, 47″, 59″ and 71″ – the last of which can be used as a full sit-stand-walk workstation, with the legs being spread far enough apart to allow for an office treadmill and full-sized office chair to be comfortably used side-by-side.
+Users can select from over 20 standard colors of iMovR’s exclusive 3D-laminated surfaces (more on that below), and a choice of black or silver powder coat paint on the base.
 Like iMovR’s ThermoDesk, Omega Desk and Synapse product lines, UpTown desks are made-to-order and shipped within five to seven business days, “Dell style.”

 NOTE: iMovR just released nine new CORNER DESK options for the Olympus and UpTown lines.